Studios and Learning Spaces

 Metal, wood, clay and general fabrication shops accommodate everything from plaster to resin to bronzecasting (most commonly used by Sculpture and Ceramics studios).

-High-resolution Artec Eva scanner and 3D printers in various locations (most commonly used by Animation & Digital Modeling and Sculpture studios).
+High-resolution Artec Eva scanner and 3D printers (most commonly used by Animation & Digital Modeling and Sculpture studios).

-Digital Modeling and Fabrication Center with two new, multi-axis CNC routers in a specially designed workspace (most commonly used by Animation & Digital Modeling, Sculpture, and Ceramics studios).
+Digital Modeling and Fabrication Center with two new, 3-axis CNC routers in a specially designed workspace (most commonly used by Animation & Digital Modeling, Sculpture, and Ceramics studios).

 Large, dedicated spaces for installations, projections, special projects, performances, and digital artworks.